Sheetal-Asthana/emotion-prediction-ml/README.md

-# emotion-prediction-ml
+# Emotion Prediction Based on Social Media Text

-A machine learning model to detect mental health-related tweets using NLP
+This project uses a machine learning model (Logistic Regression) to classify tweets as mental health-related or not using NLP techniques.

+## Files Included
+- Emotion_Predictor.ipynb – Jupyter Notebook with all code
+- requirements.txt – Python libraries needed
+- sample.csv – Sample data